Where to Take Kids Skiing in Lake Tahoe

 - Mainline Park

-Night Skiing at Squaw Valley Ski Resort
+Night Skiing at Palisades Tahoe

-So my 12-year-old begged for hours to snowboard down the Mountain Run, a blue run that’s a whopping 3.2-miles long.
+So my 12-year-old begged for hours to snowboard down the Mountain Run, a blue run that’s a whopping 3.2 miles long.
 After talking with several ski instructors, I said yes and made his day.

 Night Skiing lift tickets can be purchased for an additional fee and are valid from 3 p.m. to 7 p.m.
 The aerial tram transports skiers and snowboarders.
 Night Skiing is usually available the week after Christmas and Saturdays through March.

-Squaw Valley Ski School
+Palisades Tahoe Ski School

-For the youngest skiers and snowboarders, ages 3 to 4 (potty-trained kids only), the Pioneers Ski Program and Rivets Snowboard Program focuses on fun with first-timers, full-day and half-day programs available.
-Though the littlest skiers will be on the snow and in lessons for several hours and nap time is not included.
-And kids who can turn and stop will be encouraged to take the ski lift.
+The littlest skiers will be on the snow and in lessons for several hours, and nap time is not included.
+Kids who can turn and stop will be encouraged to take the ski lift.
 Lunch is included for all-day students.

 All kids’ programs (ages 3 to 13) feature an afternoon first-time package.
 Teens take adult lessons.